raseels-repos/golang-saas-starter-kit/cmd/web-api/README.md

 # SaaS Web API

 Copyright 2019, Geeks Accelerator
-accelerator@geeksinthewoods.com.com
+twins@geeksaccelerator.com

 ## Description

 Web API is a client facing API.
 Standard response format is JSON.
+The example web-api service includes API documentation.

 While the web app is meant for humans to experience and requires a friendly UI, the web API is meant for customers or third-party partners of your SaaS to programmatically integrate.
 To help show the similarities and differences between the pages in the web app and similar endpoints in the web API, we have created this diagram below.
 Since it is very detailed, you can click on the image to see the larger version.

 [![Diagram of pages in web app and endpoints in web API](resources/images/saas-starter-kit-pages-and-endpoints-800x600.png)](https://gitlab.com/geeks-accelerator/oss/saas-starter-kit/tree/master/resources/images/saas-starter-kit-pages-and-endpoints-800x600.png)

+This web-api service is not directly used by the web-app service to prevent locking the functionally required for internally development of the web-app service to the same functionality exposed to clients via this web-api service.
+This separate web-api service can be exposed to clients and be maintained in a more rigid/structured process to manage client expectations.

 **Not all CRUD methods are exposed as endpoints.** Only endpoints that clients may need should be exposed.
 Internal services should communicate directly with the business logic packages or a new API should be created to support it.
 This